Ace-Radom/figlet4win/README.md

 And FIGlet4Win is a project based on the original FIGlet, which is designed for DOS and Unix-like systems, to let it operate on modern Windows just like it used to be.

-Since the official FIGlet on Windows (FIGWin) is a re-implementation of FIGlet with a GUI and it is not maintained after Windows 2000, and ~~we actually don't need to change a lot of things to make FIGlet run well on Windows 11~~, FIGlet4Win is totally based on the original FIGlet code and GUI is not considered.
+Since the official FIGlet on Windows (FIGWin) is a re-implementation of FIGlet with a GUI and it is not maintained after Windows 2000, and ~~we actually don't need to change a lot of things to make FIGlet run well on Windows 11~~, FIGlet4Win is totally based on FIGlet 2.2.5 code and a GUI is not considered.

 The official FIGlet web page: http://www.figlet.org/